Logo

 Which one should I select?

 In my opinion, for most data entry users, the correct selection is to have it on Originating.
-My rationale is when you are entering a transaction in another currency, it’s typically because you have an invoice or a quote or something in your hand with the currency units referenced in that currency (dollars, pounds, yen, etc.).
+My rationale is when entering a transaction in another currency, it's typically because there is an invoice or a quote or something with the dollar units referenced in that currency (dollars, pounds, yen, etc.).
 It is far simpler for the users to enter the transaction in that currency directly, right from that source document.
-If your exchange rates are set up to default in an exchange rate, the user doesn’t need to know what the exchange rate is nor what the functional currency amount is, as that is pure math that the system will calculate.
+If exchange rates are set up to default in an exchange rate, the user doesn't need to know what the exchange rate is nor what the functional currency amount is, as that is pure math that the system will calculate.

 In my example, I have entered a Purchase Order (PO) in Canadian Dollars.
 However, my default settings are to view currency information in the Functional Currency.
 That is the default for new users in Dynamics GP.